Melanoma risks and causes

 If you have a close relative who has had melanoma, you are more at risk yourself.
 This is probably partly because we tend to share the same sort of colouring and skin type as our close relatives.
 Even if you have darker skin colouring, you should be careful in the sun, as you still have a slight increase in the risk of developing melanoma.

 Some families tend to have large numbers of moles, or moles that are unusual (doctors call them atypical).
-This used to be called familial dysplastic naevus syndrome, but this term isn't used much any more.
-The atypical moles tend to be an irregular shape or colour.
+The atypical moles tend to be an irregular shape or colour and may be larger than usual.
 They also have a tendency to become cancerous (malignant).
+But most atypical moles do not turn into cancer.
 People with moles like this have a higher than average risk of melanoma.
-The highest risk factor known for melanoma is to have a very close relative (mother, father, brother or sister) with melanoma and to have abnormal looking moles yourself.
+The highest risk factor known for melanoma is to have a very close relative (such as a mother, father, brother or sister) with melanoma and to have more than 50 moles yourself.
+This is called familial atypical multiple mole melanoma syndrome (FAMMM).
+Some families with FAMMM are also at a higher risk of developing pancreatic cancer.

-People who have had a melanoma have a risk of getting a second melanoma that is 9 times higher than other people in the population.
+People who have had a melanoma have a risk of getting a second melanoma.
+Their risk is between 8 to 12 times higher than other people in the population.
 Studies have also shown that people who have had a non melanoma skin cancer have roughly double the risk of melanoma of the general population.
 People who have melanoma of the eye (ocular melanoma), which is very rare, have double the usual risk of developing a skin melanoma.

 Because more women than men get melanoma, researchers have been very interested in whether hormones had a part to play.
 There has been a lot of research into this area, looking at